 The Youth Climate Report is an ongoing project. and open to participants from every continent.
 Submitted videos are juried by members of the UNFCC and Dr. Terry to make sure they are of suitable quality and meet one of the two subjects that change each year.
 If you are interested in participating in next year’s competition, just look at some of the entries to get a feel for what innovative offerings the students are producing for this evolving GIS map.

 The United Nations honoured The Youth Climate Report (YCR) with one of only 13 Sustainable Development Goals Action Awards for 2020.
-Creator of the GIS-based project, Dr. Mark Terry, will be participating in the UN’s virtual SDG Action Awards ceremony for all the winners, March 25 and 26, 2021.
+The creator of the GIS-based project, Dr. Mark Terry, participated in the UN’s virtual SDG Action Awards ceremony March 25 and 26, 2021.
 The Sustainable Development Goals (SDG) Action Awards are presented each year by the United Nations to acknowledge initiatives demonstrating significant impact, creativity, innovation, and replicability.
-The Youth Climate Report won an Honourable Mention making it the ONLY Canadian program to be recognized this year out of a field of more than 1,000 nominated projects.
+The Youth Climate Report won an Honourable Mention making it the ONLY Canadian program to be recognized in 2020 out of a field of more than 1,000 nominated projects.